Woman banned from Grand Teton in missing man false report

 JACKSON, Wyo.
-(AP) — A woman accused of intentionally providing wrong information in the search for a missing man in Grand Teton National Park has been banned from the park and ordered to pay restitution.
+(AP) — A woman accused of intentionally providing wrong information in the search for a missing Irish hiker in Grand Teton National Park has been banned from the park and ordered to pay restitution.

 Heather Mycoskie, 40, must stay out of the park in northeastern Wyoming for five years and pay $17,600 under a deferred-prosecution agreement, park officials said in a statement Thursday.